 Interesting facts about Horses

-For thousands of years, the horse has been an iconic animal that has greatly benefited humanity.
+For thousands of years, the horse has been an iconic animal that has greatly benefitted humanity.
 Here are some fascinating facts about horses, ranging from their use as a mode of transportation to their use in sports and combat.

 1. Although they were not the first to utilise them, the Chinese were the ones who tamed horses some 4,000 years ago.